 Lat Long to UTM Converter

 This lat long to UTM converter takes the familiar latitude and longitude coordinates and converts them to the Universal Transverse Mercator (UTM) coordinate system.
+To convert between different formats of lat and long, see Omni's coordinates converter.

 The article below explains what UTM is and how to use this UTM coordinates converter.
 So, let's get going and convert lat long to UTM coordinates.